g33kex/pyqrypto/docs/source/index.rst

 Examples
 --------

-Here is an example on how to use **Qrypto** to generate a simple circuit that operates on qubit vectors.
+Here is an example on how to use **pyqrypto** to generate a simple circuit that operates on qubit vectors.

 .. code-block:: python